8 Extending the Linear Model

 )

-We can use the statsmodels package in Python to fit a GAM, or alternatively, pygam, and for consistency with previous models we’ll choose the former.
-Honestly though, you should use R’s mgcv, as these require notably more work without having even much of basic functionality.
-In addition, there is an ecosystem of R packages to further extend mgcv’s capabilities.
+We can use the statsmodels package in Python to fit a GAM, or alternatively, pygam, and for consistency with previous models, we’ll choose the former.
+Honestly though, you should use R’s mgcv, as these require notably more work without having some of the basic functionality available there.
+In addition, there is an ecosystem of R packages to further extend mgcv‘s capabilities, while these are not as mature in Python.
+Here we must create the spline explicitly first, a so-called ’B-spline’ and add it to the model.

 from statsmodels.gam.api import GLMGam, BSplines